How often do we meet?

 Do you offer online therapy?

-In response to COVID-19, all my sessions are currently conducted through a secure, HIPAA-compliant platform.
+only offer online therapy.
+All my sessions are conducted through a secure, HIPAA-compliant platform.
 On your end, it will feel like a Zoom or Skype call, but the platform is more secure.

 What technology do I need for online therapy?